guyinwonder168/database-mcp-server/README.md

 ## License

 MIT
-## Documentation Endpoint
+## Documentation

-When the MCP server is running, documentation and usage examples are available at [http://localhost:8080/docs/](http://localhost:8080/docs/).
-This allows LLMs and clients to automatically discover tool metadata and example workflows.
+- All MCP actions and usage examples are documented in [`docs/mcp-openapi.yaml`](docs/mcp-openapi.yaml).
+- The `list-tools` MCP action provides a machine-readable list of all available tools/actions.
+- No HTTP endpoints or web server are provided; all communication is via stdio/JSON-RPC MCP protocol.

 ## Automated Usage for AI/Agents

 - All configuration and database actions are accessible via MCP tools—no manual or interactive setup is required.
 - If `config.yaml` is missing, the server auto-creates a minimal config file and logs the event.
 - All MCP actions are documented in [`docs/mcp-openapi.yaml`](docs/mcp-openapi.yaml).
-- AI/agents can discover and invoke all actions programmatically via the MCP protocol.
+- AI/agents can discover and invoke all actions programmatically via the MCP protocol (stdio/JSON-RPC).
 - No CLI prompts or blocking user input will ever occur at runtime.
 ## OpenAPI and MCP Tool Documentation

 - All MCP actions are fully documented in [`docs/mcp-openapi.yaml`](docs/mcp-openapi.yaml).
 - The OpenAPI spec enables AI/agents to discover available tools and their parameters automatically.
 - Example usage and schemas are provided for each action.
+- The `list-tools` MCP action provides a programmatic tool discovery endpoint for clients.
 ## Security Features

 - Passwords are encrypted at rest using AES-GCM (256-bit).